Coopersmith Career Consulting | Evaluated Learning Experience

 June 2016 - Present.

-This course is a study of behavior in organizations and influences of individual, group, and organizational processes on performance.
-The course covers a variety of topics, including: the processes of making and implementing decisions, effective communication in an organizational environment and the dynamics of office and organizational politics.
-Other concepts deal with motivation, solving conflicts, interpersonal communication and creating and maintaining positive organizational cultures and environments.
-Instruction is offered in the form of a course syllabus and study guide, an assigned textbook with reading assignments, a PowerPoint study guide and provided audio/visual presentations.
+This course studies behavior in organizations and influences of individual, group, and organizational processes on performance.
+Major topics include: the processes of making and implementing decisions, effective communication in an organizational environment and the dynamics of office and organizational politics, motivation, solving conflicts, interpersonal communication and creating and maintaining positive organizational cultures and environments.
+Instruction is offered in the form of a course syllabus and study guide, an assigned textbook with reading assignments, a PowerPoint study guide and audio/visual presentations.
 Students are expected to complete the course of study set forth in the syllabus to properly prepare for the final examination.
-Prerequisite: Some background (including one or more college-level courses) in psychology is strongly recommended.
-One or more courses in college-level English and/or sociology are helpful.
+Prerequisite: One or more college-level courses in Psychology is strongly recommended and one or more courses in college-level English and/or Sociology are helpful.

 In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 3 semester hours in Business, Marketing, Finance, Economics, Human Resources, or as a general elective (6/16).